 The pass/fail criteria included in this checklist above should be considered as a maximum set of criteria.
 Authorities should not enlarge the list as this will result in a non-unified approach to the validation.

 Submissions that fail to comply with these technical validation criteria may be rejected and a replacement submission can be requested by the receiving authority (if necessary).
-Such replacement submissions can be requested for all types of submissions including Type IA notifications that fail to comply with VNeeS technical validation criteria.

 As literature files may not be able to comply with specific technical requirements, these files can be exempted from such criteria, if the prefix “lit-“ is added to their file name.
 Please refer to the 'Technical validation checklist for veterinary electronic submission' for further details.